-‘Count Me In’ Report was launched at the IRNN conference on Thursday 14 November 2019 and can be downloaded here: Count Me In Study – Final Report
+‘Count Me In’ Report was launched at the IRNN 12th annual conference on Thursday 14 November 2019 and can be downloaded here: Count Me In Study – Final Report

 Reason for this survey is that the number of CRN/Ms working in Ireland is unknown, however it is estimated to be in the region of 200.
 Many CRN/Ms are based in established healthcare institutions and research centres/facilities, however the posts are filled on a sporadic and ad hoc basis.
 CRN/Ms may also be employed by commercial organisations or medical research charity groups.

 The ‘Count Me In’ Report has been disseminated to stakeholders, such as the Health Research Board (HRB) and the Health Service Executive (HSE) and presented at international research conferences.
 Findings are being used to advocate for increased recognition of the research nurse workforce, and to justify the development of formalised job descriptions, education and integration within academic and healthcare institutions.